riseforest/postcss-merge-rules/README.md

-# [postcss][postcss]-merge-rules2 ihherited from postcss-merge-rules which already deprecated
+# [postcss][postcss]-merge-rules2

-> Merge CSS rules with PostCSS.
+> Merge CSS rules with PostCSS ihherited from postcss-merge-rules which already deprecated.
 Only different is postcss-merge-rules2 will merge the css even if 2 css is not nearby.
 This action may bring some risk which mentioned in postcss-merge-rule issue discussion, but most of time is safed to use it and we still have requirement to use this feature becuase we know what we are doing.

 ## Install